 Zone one total + zone two total + zone three total = total floor area

-Step two: Work out areas that will not be heated.
+Identify the areas that will not be heated.
 This includes areas covered by storage units, kitchen islands and other similar furnishings that are permanent fixtures.

-Step three: Remove the total for the non-heated floor area from the total floor area.
+Remove the total for the non-heated floor area from the total floor area.

 Total floor area – total non-heated floor area = new total floor area